gxf1212/notes/techniques/Building-blogs.md

      principle
   ```

-  - these will show up in main text as well as the left sidebar
   - write valid file names here (`.rst` or `.md` or others).
 It's ok without the extension name.
+  - these will show up in main text as well as the left sidebar
+  - blue titles (section in toc?), as in pmx site: just add multiple tocs
+  - maxdepth: controls depth shown in the page (not sidebar)
   - but rendered as the first **first level title**.
-    - other first level titles in one `.md` file are also shown in the sidebar...
+    - in rtd/alabaster/stanford/etc. theme, other first level titles in one `.md` file are also shown in the sidebar...
+    - so we just **start from second level title** in a page.

 - insert figures, and control its size/position